Create a Pre-order Form that Matches Your Branding

 Pre-orders are a form of trust from your customers.
 Trust that your product is worth their money and the wait.
 So, don’t leave your customers hanging and not knowing what happens after they place a pre-order.
 Make sure to let them know in detail what the next steps are and what the waiting time is.

 Also, don’t forget to give them an easy and fast way to contact you should they have any questions or concerns.
+You can do that by adding a reply-to address to your email settings:

 Get those pre-orders going